-Task Reference Planning your network map to use domain nodes and session redirection Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Setting the DOMAINSERVER and NETMAPCHECK initialization parameters Setting Initialization Parameters in Installing and Configuring Connect:Direct HP NonStop in the Connect:Direct HP NonStop Installation Guide Assessing your security options Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Creating the worksheets for your adjacent node records in the network map Preparing to Define the Network Map through AIMS in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Defining the network map through AIMS Configuring the Network Map in Installing and Configuring Connect:Direct HP NonStop in the Connect:Direct HP NonStop Installation Guide Using individual commands, syntax, and parameters to define and maintain the network map Defining and Maintaining the Network Map in the Connect:Direct HP NonStop Administration Guide
+Task Reference Planning your network map to use domain nodes and session redirection Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the IBM Sterling Connect:Direct for HP NonStop Installation Guide Setting the DOMAINSERVER and NETMAPCHECK initialization parameters Setting Initialization Parameters in Installing and Configuring Sterling Connect:Direct for HP NonStop in the IBM Sterling Connect:Direct for HP NonStop Installation Guide Assessing your security options Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the IBM Sterling Connect:Direct for HP NonStop Installation Guide Creating the worksheets for your adjacent node records in the network map Preparing to Define the Network Map through AIMS in Planning the Installation in the IBM Sterling Connect:Direct for HP NonStop Installation Guide Defining the network map through AIMS Configuring the Network Map in Installing and Configuring Sterling Connect:Direct for HP NonStop in the IBM Sterling Connect:Direct for HP NonStop Installation Guide Using individual commands, syntax, and parameters to define and maintain the network map Defining and Maintaining the Network Map in the IBM Sterling Connect:Direct for HP NonStop Administration Guide

-Connect:Direct Secure+ Option
+Sterling Connect:Direct Secure Plus

-The certificate authentication and multiple cipher suites offered by Connect:Direct Secure+ Option provide the confidence that your organization can use public networks knowing that data is being reliably transferred from a known source and can only be read by the intended recipient.
-To use Connect:Direct Secure+ Option for communications with remote nodes, you must have node records in the Connect:Direct Secure+ Option parameters file (SPNODES) that duplicate the adjacent node records in the Connect:Direct HP NonStop network map.
-You can populate the Connect:Direct Secure+ Option parameters file from entries defined in an existing network map using the Sync with NetMap function.
-For more information about populating the Connect:Direct Secure+ Option parameters file (SPNODES) and configuring nodes for Connect:Direct Secure+ Option, refer to the Connect:Direct Secure+ Option HP NonStop Implementation Guide.
-For information about using Connect:Direct Secure+ Option with domain nodes, see Planning the Installation in the Connect:Direct HP NonStop Installation Guide.
+The certificate authentication and multiple cipher suites offered by Sterling Connect:Direct Secure Plus provide the confidence that your organization can use public networks knowing that data is being reliably transferred from a known source and can only be read by the intended recipient.
+To use Sterling Connect:Direct Secure Plus for communications with remote nodes, you must have node records in the Sterling Connect:Direct Secure Plus parameters file (SPNODES) that duplicate the adjacent node records in the Sterling Connect:Direct for HP NonStop network map.
+You can populate the Sterling Connect:Direct Secure Plus parameters file from entries defined in an existing network map using the Sync with NetMap function.
+For more information about populating the Sterling Connect:Direct Secure Plus parameters file (SPNODES) and configuring nodes for Sterling Connect:Direct Secure Plus, refer to the IBM Sterling Connect:Direct for HP NonStop Implementation Guide.
+For information about using Sterling Connect:Direct Secure Plus with domain nodes, see Planning the Installation in the IBM Sterling Connect:Direct for HP NonStop Installation Guide.